Abdulla bin Mohammed Al Thani

-H.E.
-Ambassador Sheikh Abdulla bin Mohammed bin Saud Al Thani (Arabic: عبد الله بن محمد بن سعود آل ثاني) is the Qatari Ambassador to Germany, appointed in August 2020.
+Sheikh Abdulla bin Mohammed bin Saud Al Thani (Arabic: عبد الله بن محمد بن سعود آل ثاني) is a Qatari diplomat.
+He was appointed as the Qatari Ambassador Extraordinary and Plenipotentiary to the United Kingdom and Northern Ireland in June 2024.
+Previously, He served as Ambassador to Germany from August 2020.

-He has been a Minister of State and former Chairman of the Board of Directors of Ooredoo Group, a position he has held since 2000.
-He is a Member of the Supreme Council for Economic Affairs and Investment and is on the Advisory Board of the World Economic Forum Gender Parity Programme.
+HE Sheikh Abdulla was a Minister of State and former chairman of the board of directors of Ooredoo Group, a position he has held since 2000.
+He is a member of the Supreme Council for Economic Affairs and Investment and is on the Advisory Board of the World Economic Forum Gender Parity Programme.

 Career

 Al Thani was instrumental in the restructuring and regional expansion of Ooredoo, steering the growth of Ooredoo from a single-nation telecom operator to a Group with a presence in 10 countries spanning North Africa, Middle East and South East Asia.

 During that time he was Chairman of Ooredoo Kuwait and served as President Commissioner of Indosat Ooredoo.

 He also served on the ITU Broadband Commission for Digital Development and was a member of the World Bank Group Advisory Council for Gender and Development.

 Al Thani was Chief Executive Officer of Qatar Investment Authority, from 2014 to 2018, taking the helm of one of the world’s largest sovereign wealth funds where he played a major role in steering the sovereign wealth fund towards focusing on diversifying its portfolio and increasing its exposure to the United States and Asia.

 During his tenure at the Qatar Investment Authority, he also served on the boards of QNB Group, Harrods, and the Sovereign Wealth Fund Institute.